Peter Hall (RNZAF officer): No. 488 (NZ) Squadron

 Hall's period of service with the RAF ended in early 1945 and he was repatriated to New Zealand and discharged from the RNZAF.
-Along with Marriott, Hall ended the war credited with eight confirmed kills and one probable.
+Along with Marriott, Hall ended the war credited with eight confirmed aerial victories and one probable.

 Later life

 After the war, Hall went to university and studied for a Bachelor of Engineering degree.
 He returned to England and joined the aircraft manufacturer de Havilland as an aerodynamicist.
 Hall regularly returned to New Zealand, including on the first flight to the country of the De Havilland Comet airliner.
 He left de Havilland in 1968 and started work for Hawker Siddeley Aviation as a sales director.
 In 1972 he left the aviation industry and established an award-winning woodcraft and furniture business in Cumbria.
 He enjoyed such a good reputation that at one point he was commissioned to create a bowl for Diana, Princess of Wales.

-Hall died on 22 May 2010.
+Hall died in Cumbria on 22 May 2010.
 His wife Mary had died the previous year and they were survived by their three children.